aosabook/500lines/functionalDB/chapter.md

 Each index stores the components of a datom as some permutation of its canonical 'EAV' ordering (entity_id, attribute-name, attribute-value).
 However, when we are working with datoms _outside_ of the index, we expect them to be in canonical format.
 We thus provide each index with functions *from-eav* and *to-eav* to convert to and from these orderings.

 In most database systems, indexes are an optional component; for example, in an RDMBS like postgresql or mysql, you will choose to add indexes only to certain columns in a table.
-We provide each index with a *usage-pred* function that determines whether an attribute and decides whether that attribute should be included in this index or not.
+We provide each index with a *usage-pred* function that determines for an attribute whether it should be included in this index or not.

 ````clojure
 (defn make-index [from-eav to-eav usage-pred]